 We encourage you to copy this and pass it out to students to give to their parents.
 It answers many of the questions they have and will shed some light on the entire experience.
 This is the same information that is on the parents website page, just in printed form.
 Printable Parent’s Guide

 The best time to do these are Open House and Back To School Nights.
+Be sure to read the information on the Schools page and the Parents page so you have a solid base of understanding.
 Here’s a suggested outline for your presentation:

-- What: students will be attending High Trails Outdoor Science School.
-The teachers play the 3 minute video “Schools and Parents”.
+- Video: play the 3 minute video “Schools and Parents”.

-- Why: the teachers explain to the parents why they believe this is an important experience for students.
+- Rationale: explain to the parents why the school believe this to be an important experience for their students.

-- Close: the teachers thank the parents for their time and encourage them to contact the school teachers or High Trails with more questions.
+- Close: thank the parents for their time and encourage them to contact the school teachers or High Trails with more questions.

-- Background Video: as the parents start to leave, play the “Student” video; this is a great overview video of the outdoor science school experience.
+- Background Video: as the parents start to leave, play the Site video; this is a great overview of the outdoor science school experience.

 Steps in Preparing for High Trails